 Once the notice has been sent, the corporation can proceed with the installation of the EVCS only if:

-If a condo owner wants to install an EVCS, a process defined in section 24 of regulation 48/01 under the Condominium Act, 1998 allows them to seek and obtain approval from their condominium corporation.
+If a condo owner wants to install an EVCS, a process defined in sections 24.4 to 24.6 of Ontario Regulation 48/01 under the Condominium Act, 1998 allows them to seek and obtain approval from their condominium corporation.

 Any owner who wants to install an EVCS in their condo building must follow the process below: